m1212e/prismabox/README.md

 # Prismabox
 Generate versatile typebox schemas from your prisma schema.

+> This is still under development, expect bugs and breaks!

 > Currently does not support mongoDB composite types (https://www.prisma.io/docs/orm/prisma-schema/data-model/models#defining-composite-types)

 Install it in your project,